Facilitating Enriching Academic Experiences through Journalism and Documentary

 Yale University’s Native American Cultural Center, the Northwest Indian College, Ithaca College and other academic institutions have also screened We Can’t Eat Gold for students, I’m grateful to have been able to take part in many of these events in person.

 As the son and grandson of university professors, I have been privileged to learn from generations of dedicated educators.
 Teaching English in Chilean universities and in private classes, my passion for education has also been nurtured with over four years of on the job training in crafting engaging and enriching learning experiences.
-I’m grateful when educators, institutions and community organizations invite me share teaching resources or to participate in classes, seminars and events online or in person.
+I’m grateful when educators, institutions and community organizations invite me to share teaching resources or to participate in classes, seminars and events online or in person.
 I’ve also been honored to address and answer questions for audiences of hundreds of people at film festivals and community events.
 I share my independent journalism to inform and inspire people in all walks of life.